 May you have the hindsight to know where you’ve been, the foresight to know where you’re going, and the insight to know when you have gone too far.

-Ask nothing that is not clearly right, and submit to nothing that is wrong.
+Ask nothing that is not clearly right, and submit to nothing wrong.

 The best of wisdom, happiness, honor, and fortunes keep with you!